 Knowledge Transfer Partnerships (KTP) is a UK-wide programme that has been helping businesses to innovate and grow for over 40 years.

-The partnerships vary in length between 1 and 3 years and require a connection to the longer term strategic intent of the business – access to new markets, increases in sales income, reductions in cost and increases in profitability, for example.
+The partnerships vary in length between one and three years and require a connection to the longer term strategic intent of the business – access to new markets, increases in sales income, reductions in cost and increases in profitability, for example.
 The project benefits the University in terms of research, publications and enhanced relationships with industry.
 This provides a significant, lower risk advantage for innovation.

-KTP is part funded by a grant, so you will need to contribute to the cost.
+KTP is part-funded by a grant, so you will need to contribute to the cost.
 The amount you will need to contribute is dependent upon the size of your business, and the length and scale of the project.
-SMEs can expect an annual average contribution of approximately £23,000, and large businesses can expect an average annual contribution around £30,000.
+SMEs can expect an annual average contribution of approximately £30,000, and large businesses can expect an average annual contribution around £45,000.